#72 OT · New York Giants

 Your grade joins the crowd-sourced Fan Verdict.

-On the field, Jermaine Eluemunor grades out as a poor OT for New York Giants (F Performance).
-The money matches the play — the Contract Value Index lands at F, a significant overpay.
-The public read is mixed (C+ Sentiment), drawn from current news and social signal rather than the box score.
+On the field, Jermaine Eluemunor grades out as a strong OT for New York Giants (B+ Performance).
+The contract is harder to defend: the Contract Value Index calls it fairly priced (C+), with the cost outrunning the output.
+The public read is positive (B+ Sentiment), drawn from current news and social signal rather than the box score.

 Length